Minnesota Traffic Defense

 People often refer to this as a traffic ticket.

 A “tab charge” is a criminal or petty misdemeanor charge that simply the names the charge and statute.
 But it does not have sworn facts alleging probable cause.
 So in other words, a tab charge is not a written Complaint.

 Almost all traffic violations are tab charges, by citation.
 And a traffic lawyer can help you fight them all.

 What violations and offenses are traffic-related?

 Traffic or motor vehicle crimes and violations range from felonies like Criminal Vehicular Homicide down to petty misdemeanor equipment violations.
-An experienced traffic lawyer can help you fight all of them.
-We discuss some of these on other pages here:
+But an experienced traffic lawyer can help you fight all of them.
+And we discuss some of these on these pages :